guptarohit994/ECE285_Graduate_Descent_SSD/README.md

     - class VOCAnnotationTransform - store dictionaries of classname:index mappings, with an option to discard difficult instances
     - class VOCDetection - update and store annotation based on input image, with functions to get item, pull item, image, annotation and tensor
 - demos/ - demo gifs to show performance of SSD on noisy, clean and denoised video streams (source files for the .gifs shown above)
-- denoising_experiments/ -
+- \*_experiments/ - experiments folders for denoising, optimization and video performance evaluation
   - .ipynb_checkpoints/ - checkpoints folder for modular running of python notebooks
+  - \*.ipynb - jupyter notebooks to visualize descent of loss, other evaluation metrics
+  - \*.jpeg - plots of loss functions in different scenarios
+  - pickles/ - pickle files for easy storing of data during cross validation (different learning rates, momentums etc.)
   - pycache/ - .pyc files for Python interpreter to compile the source to
   - NOISE_PARAMS.pkl - Pickle file for noise parameters
-  - SSD_Denoise_Eval.ipynb - notebook for evaluating performance on denoised stream
-  - SSD_Denoise_Experiments.ipynb - notebook for evaluating performance on denoised stream
-  - SSD_Denoising.ipynb - notebook to visualize denoising algorithm
-  - SSD_Noisy_Eval.ipynb - notebook for evaluating performance on noisy stream
   - nntools.py - class script for base classes to implement neural nets, evaluate performance, specify metrics etc.
 - devkit_path / -
   - annotations_cache/ -